-- Bioplastics constructed from a cellulose hydrogel have high specific strength (148 MPa) and modulus (2.3 GPa) which is superior to most common plastic and can be used for thermal management.
+- Bioplastics constructed from cellulose hydrogel have high specific strength (148 MPa) and modulus (2.3 GPa) which is superior to most common plastic and can be used for thermal management.

 These were a few of the biggest benefits that cellulose-based packaging products have over normal plastic packaging.
-We also tried to analyze some of these industries and how they are using cellulose to improve their products and going greener.
+We also tried to analyze some of these industries and how they are using cellulose to improve their products and go greener.

 Which Industries are using Cellulose in their Packaging Products?

 Although our research revealed dozens of industries benefiting from cellulose we have tried to keep our list short and focused on major ones such as-

 - Corrugated packaging